-[Sir] John Stevenson
+[Sir] John A. Stevenson

-Life 1761-1833 [John Andrew Stevenson]; b.
-Dublin, prolific composer; chorister, and later vicar-choral at St. Patricks and Christ Church, Dublin; Doctor of Music, TCD 1791; knighted 1803; provided scores for John Atkinsons Love in a Blaze (1800); best-known for his collaboration with Thomas Moore in adapting Buntings music for the Irish Melodies (1808-33); d.
+1761-1833 [John Andrew Stevenson]; b.
+Dublin, prolific composer; chorister - , and later vicar-choral at St. Patricks and Christ Church, Dublin; Doctor of Music, TCD 1791; knighted 1803; provided scores for John Atkinsons Love in a Blaze (1800); best-known for his collaboration with Thomas Moore in adapting Buntings music for the Irish Melodies (1808-33); d.
 14 Sept.
 Headfort House, Kells, Co.
 Meath, the seat of his son-in-law, the Marquess of Headfort; the accompaniments for Powers edition of Moores Irish Melodies were continued by Henry Bishop at his death; there is a commemorative window by Ballantine of Edinburgh in St. Patricks Cathedral and a life by J. Bumpus.
 ODNB DIB

 Criticism J[ohn Skelton] Bumpus, Sir John Stevenson: A Biographical Sketch (London: T. B. Bumpus 1893), [12] 75pp., music & port.; incls.
 The Dublin cathedral organs [pp.69-75].